What Is Open Enrollment?

 - Voluntary Long-Term Disability: Begin, decrease, increase, or cancel voluntary long-term disability insurance coverage if you are a Civil Service or Labor Represented employee.

 - Child Life Insurance: Enroll in coverage without evidence of insurability, or cancel existing coverage.

-- Retirement savings: enroll in the Optional Plan or 457 Plan, change your contribution to an optional plan, meet with a retirement planner, update beneficiaries
+- Retirement savings: enroll in the Optional Retirement Plan or 457 Plan, change your contribution to a voluntary plan, meet with a retirement planner, update beneficiaries

 - Life Insurance: apply for or increase additional employee life insurance (subject to underwriting), update beneficiaries